terrastruct/d2-docs/blog/animation.md

 creating these are a priority.
 The source code for all of these diagrams can be found
 here:
 [https://github.com/terrastruct/d2-docs/tree/master/static/bespoke-d2](https://github.com/terrastruct/d2-docs/tree/master/static/bespoke-d2).
 Some of these are currently verbose and repetitive.
-We're releasing early to get feedback from the community, but in-progress things like globs (being able to target objects with `*`) and classes will make creating these animations much easier than they currently are.
+We've released early to get feedback from the community, but in-progress things like globs (being able to target objects with `*`) and classes will make creating these animations much easier than they currently are.

+`--animate-interval` is available to use in D2 0.3.0, hope you can check it out and let us know what you think!